Owner

 • Fiscally Responsible: Sustainable, flexible and adaptable.
 On time and within budget.

-Key site drivers included the need to address the public entrance to the north at Gate 3, to address the student-focused entrance to the south on Greek Row, allow for expansion of the future science quad, respect the massing of the Lyman Beecher Brooks Library, and create a beautiful, engaging, and educational outdoor classroom environment along a daylighted culvert for the Ohio Creek watershed.
+Key considerations in siting the new building included the need to address both the public entrance to the north at Gate 3 and the student-focused entrance to the south on Greek Row, allow for expansion of the future science quad, respect the nearby Lyman Beecher Brooks Library, and create a beautiful, engaging outdoor educational environment along a daylighted culvert for the Ohio Creek watershed.
+The “habitat” that the building sits within is formed by the landscape that grounds the building, improves campus life, and manages stormwater.